-If you’re designing a custom landing page, chances are that you’re using a PSD to HTML chop shop, like my friends at PSD to HTML/CSS.
+If you’re designing a custom landing page, chances are that you’re using a PSD to HTML chop shop, as my friends at PSD to HTML/CSS.
 The problem is that things you may obviously require won’t be obvious to the coders.

-Here’s a checklist of things to specify in your PSD to html landing page order in your order to minimize revisions and save time.
+Here’s a checklist of things to specify in your PSD to HTML landing page order in your order to minimize revisions and save time.

 1) Editable text.

 If you have a button on the page, or fancy headers, you’ll probably want to test them.

 If you don’t specify to the coders that the text must be editable, you may just get an image of text, instead of a button image with editable text positioned over it (the positioning is done using CSS).
 That will make testing harder, as you’ll need to get the graphic artist to design new buttons, headers, etc for each test.

 2) CSS that enables flexible width page and buttons.